"I am glad that taking part in a trial might help others on their own cancer journey.”

 This study is for children and teenagers whose cancer has come back or treatment has stopped working.
 It is looking for gene changes to try to understand more about children’s cancers.

-It is for children and young people who either have:
+It is for children and young people who have one of the following:

 solid tumourincluding a brain tumour